Francesco Profumo: Early life and education

-Profumo was born in Savona on 3 May 1953.
-He studied electronic engineering at the Polytechnic University of Turin and graduated in 1977.
+Profumo studied electronic engineering at the Polytechnic University of Turin and graduated in 1977.

 Career

 Profumo started his professional career in research and development at Ansaldo in Genova in 1978 and served there until 1984.
 In 1985, he moved to Torino as a researcher and associate professor at the local Politecnico.
 In 2003, he was named dean of the 1st engineering faculty of the Politecnico, and in 2005, he became rector of the university.
-On 13 August 2011, he succeeded Luciano Maiani as the president of the National Research Council (CNR).
-On 16 November 2011, Prime Minister Mario Monti appointed him Minister of Education.
+As of September 2020, he is a member of the Italian Aspen Institute.